Is it OK to go trick-or-treating during the pandemic?

 “You probably won’t necessarily know until you open the door how many people will be out there, whether they’ll be wearing masks, what age they’ll be, and how great they’ll be at keeping distance from you,” Sickbert-Bennett says.

-Another option if you want want to be extra cautious: Set up candy bowls away from front doors.
+Another option if families want want to be extra cautious: Set up candy bowls away from front doors.